 In the beginning, there was Seasonale -- the continuous birth control pill that offered women four periods a year.
 Women grabbed the chance to opt out of their periods.
 If you don't need it, why put up with it?
 Today, "the pill" has been finessed even more, with lighter-period or no-period birth con

-Here are 11 questions and answers on the emergency contraceptive Plan B and its FDA approval for over-the-counter sales to women aged 18 and older.
+Here are questions and answers about the emergency contraceptive Plan B One-Step.

-Plan B is an emergency contraceptive pill taken by mouth after unprotected sex.
+Plan B One-Step is an emergency contraceptive pill taken by mouth after unprotected sex.
 It is used to prevent pregnancy.
-It is not for routine contraceptive use
+It is not for routine contraceptive use and does not prevent against sexually transmitted diseas

 By Janis Graham The Pill isn't just for birth control: Did you know that it can also protect against certain life-threatening cancers, plus help relieve some painful period symptoms?
 Here, experts explain the top seven health benefits of taking the Pill and how to make them work for you.